 The basic story, characters and lead performances in DRILLBIT TAYLOR are funny and appealing, but they are laced with many mostly light obscenities, some strong profanities and the movie’s poor role models in authority figures.
 Both Wade and Ryan’s fathers have abandoned their mothers.
 Ryan even calls his absent father a dirty name in one scene.
 Also, Wade’s stepfather turns out to be a former bully himself, but an unrepentant one.
 Finally, when the boys complain to the school principal and their mothers about Filkins the bully, they are easily fooled by the bully’s phony innocence, despite what Wade and Ryan say.
 The movie also has some light sexual content and at least one very crude sexual reference in the dialogue.
 Thus, although Drillbit redeems himself by the end and despite the movie’s cuter aspects, its negative qualities deserve extreme caution from family moviegoers, especially the vulgar language and the lack of positive authority figures.
 Because the authority figures do nothing to stop the bully, the movie’s premise may encourage more young people to take matters into their own hands when faced with a similar problem.

+In DRILLBIT TAYLOR, two nerdy high school freshmen, the chubby Ryan and the skinny Wade, get on the bad side of the school’s psychotic bully.
+They decide to hire a bodyguard, but the only cheap one answering their ad is Drillbit Taylor, a homeless thief played by Owen Wilson.
+Drillbit, who used to be in the army, lies to the boys and claims to be skilled in martial arts and black-ops, but all he really wants to do is steal items from their houses while pretending to defend them.
+He begins to take his job seriously, however, when he realizes the physical danger facing Wade and Ryan.
+His plan suffers a setback when his homeless friends steal everything in Wade’s house.
 The basic story, characters and lead performances in DRILLBIT TAYLOR are funny and appealing.
 Spoiling the comedy, however (especially for family audiences), are about 51 mostly light obscenities and some strong profanities and other crudities.
 Also, all the authority figures, except for the police, are portrayed in a negative light, including the abandoned mothers of Wade and Ryan.
 Thus, the movie’s negative content deserves an extreme caution.